MurphyPone/murphypone.github.io/src/content/reasonable-judging.md

 yielding a directed graph on $n$ nodes $e_1, e_2, ..., e_n$ with edge $(v_i, v_j)$ having $w_{ij} \geq 0$.

 From this formal representation, the algorithm proceeds.
-While a topological sort produces an ordering that no judges disagree with, one such ordering might not exist since $G$ could be cyclic.
+While a topological sort produces an ordering that no judges disagree with, one such ordering might not exist since the resulting graph $G$ could be cyclic.
 To ameliorate this possibility, Gavel introduces a cost function to optimize.

 Given $G = (V, E)$ with edges $(v_i, v_j)$ having weight $w_{ij}$, a permutation of nodes can be defined as $\sigma: \{1,2, ..., |V| \}$, with backward edges defined as a function of the permutation: